Dr. Anu Bajaj FAQs

 Can a breast lift make the breasts look fuller without implants?

 A breast lift can create a rounder, more youthful-looking shape by repositioning the existing tissue.
 It does not add true new volume, but many patients feel the breasts look better supported and more defined afterward.
+When you have a breast lift alone, you will still have a natural slope to your breasts on your profile view.
+If you have a breast lift and an implant, you will have the rounder, fuller appearance on the profile view that is more characteristic of an implant.

 When do patients choose a breast lift with implants?